Dujiangyan: Irrigation head

 The irrigation system consists of three main constructions that work in harmony with one another to ensure against flooding and keep the fields well supplied with water:

-The Yuzui or Fish Mouth Levee (Chinese:鱼嘴), named for its conical head that is said to resemble the mouth of a fish, is the key part of the construction.
+The Yuzui or Fish Mouth Levee (Chinese: 鱼嘴), named for its conical head that is said to resemble the mouth of a fish, is the key part of the construction.
 It is an artificial levee that divides the water into inner and outer streams.
 The inner stream is deep and narrow, while the outer stream is relatively shallow but wide.
 This special structure ensures that the inner stream carries approximately 60% of the river's flow into the irrigation system during dry season.
 While during flood, this amount decreases to 40% to protect the people from flooding.
 The outer stream drains away the rest, flushing out much of the silt and sediment.

-The Feishayan or Flying Sand Weir (Chinese:飞沙堰) has a 200 m-wide opening that connects the inner and outer streams.
+The Feishayan or Flying Sand Weir (Chinese: 飞沙堰) has a 200 m-wide opening that connects the inner and outer streams.
 This ensures against flooding by allowing the natural swirling flow of the water to drain out excess water from the inner to the outer stream.
 The swirl also drains out silt and sediment that failed to go into the outer stream.
 A modern reinforced concrete weir has replaced the original weighted bamboo baskets.

-The Baopingkou or Bottle-Neck Channel (Chinese:宝瓶口), which was gouged through the mountain, is the final part of the system.
+The Baopingkou or Bottle-Neck Channel (Chinese: 宝瓶口), which was gouged through the mountain, is the final part of the system.
 The channel distributes the water to the farmlands in the Chengdu Plain, whilst the narrow entrance, that gives it its name, works as a check gate, creating the whirlpool flow that carries away the excess water over Flying Sand Fence, to ensure against flooding.

 Anlan Suspension Bridge

 Anlan or Couple's Bridge spans the full width of the river connecting the artificial island to both banks and is known as one of the Five Ancient Bridges of China.
 The original Zhupu Bridge only spanned the inner stream connecting the levee to the foot of Mount Yulei.
-This was replaced in the Song dynasty by Pingshi Bridge which burned down during the wars that marked the end of the Ming dynasty.
+This was replaced in the Song dynasty by Pingshi Bridge which was burned down during the wars that marked the end of the Ming dynasty.

 In 1803 during the Qing dynasty a local man named He Xiande and his wife proposed the construction of a replacement, made of wooden plates and bamboo handrails, to span both streams and this was nicknamed Couple's Bridge in their honour.
 This was demolished in the 1970s and replaced by a modern bridge.